 We have never paid cash dividends on our common stock and do not anticipate paying cash dividends in the foreseeable future.
-The payment of dividends on our common stock will depend on our earnings, financial condition and other business and economic factors affecting us at such time as the Board of Directors may consider the payment of any such dividends.
+Any future determination to pay dividends will be at the discretion of our board of directors, subject to compliance with covenants in current and future agreements governing our indebtedness, and will depend on our results of operations, financial condition, capital requirements, contractual arrangements and other factors that our board of directors deems relevant.
 If we do not pay dividends, our common stock may be less valuable because a return on your investment will only occur if the price of our common stock appreciates.